 Adding 592 devices gives you the remaining 68.29% to get to 100%.
 This also brings your redundancy from 11.53% to almost 70%, to take into account devices on vacation, transferred, etc. It is worth noting that, according to Microsoft, the number of pilot devices in this example is high as the importance level of apps has yet to be fully classified.

-Microsoft's aim is to not have every app tested before starting your pilot deployment — but rather enable you to use Desktop Analytics to find the most important apps and combine that data with any known drivers, antivirus, etc. issues that Microsoft's telemetry has received.
+Microsoft's aim is not to have every app tested before starting your pilot deployment — but rather to enable you to use Desktop Analytics to find the most important apps and combine that data with any known drivers, antivirus, etc. issues that Microsoft's telemetry has received.
 After the first batch of devices has completed the pilot rollout, you can start reporting back in with any issues and other health data.
 This is supposed to help you to fine-tune your pilot deployment from there.

 One thing the presenters stressed over and over was how Microsoft is using telemetry data they collect and is sharing that knowledge, as well as giving meaningful insights to transform how an enterprise prepares and plans for a migration.
 They also discussed how Microsoft is trying to alleviate some of the common pain points of migrations like WAN pressure, Application Compatibility, and managing users across the organization.